-Neoclassicism was an art movement in the Western World that started halfway the 18th century and lasted well into the 19th century.
+Neoclassicism was an art movement in the Western World that started halfway through the 18th century and lasted well into the 19th century.
 In architecture, the movement continued into the 20th and 21st centuries as well.

 The movement took inspiration from the art of classical antiquity.
 It all started with the writings of Johann Joachim Winckelmann in the 1750s and 1760s regarding the rediscovery of the Ancient Roman cities of Pompeii and Herculaneum.
 Winckelmann is considered to be the founding father of modern archaeology.